ryzenbenson/Social_work_topic_modeling/README.md

 # Topic Modeling and LLM-Based Interpretation Pipeline

 This repository presents a structured pipeline for topic modeling on oncology social work notes using **BERTopic**, followed by automated topic labeling with large language models (LLMs).
-The manuscript associated with this repository has been accepted for publication and is in-press.
-The citation will be updated below once the final manuscript is available.
+If you use or modify this approach, please cite our work using:

-**Benson R, Rajkumar S, Kenny C, Zhao M, Chang JH, Scheel T, Boreta L, Hong JC.
-Computational identification of salient cancer care topics and themes in oncology social work notes.
-JNCI Cancer Spectrum.
-In press.**
+**Ryzen Benson, Swetha Rajkumar, Clodagh Kenny, Michelle Zhao, Ji-Hyun Chang, Theodore Scheel, Lauren Boreta, Julian C Hong, Computational identification of salient cancer care topics and themes in oncology social work notes, JNCI Cancer Spectrum, Volume 10, Issue 4, August 2026, pkag033, https://doi.org/10.1093/jncics/pkag033**

 For more details on BERTopic, see the official repository: https://github.com/MaartenGr/BERTopic